RedisGrafana/grafana-redis-explorer/README.md

 ## Introduction

-### What is the Redis Enterprise Explorer?
+### What is the Redis Application for Grafana?

-The Redis Enterprise Explorer, is an application plug-in for Grafana that allows users to connect to Redis Enterprise software REST API and build dashboards to easily monitor Redis Enterprise clusters.
+The Redis Application, is a plug-in for Grafana that allows users to connect to Redis Enterprise software REST API and build dashboards to easily monitor Redis Enterprise clusters.
 It provides out-of-the box panels and predefined dashboards - but the plug-in allows to build entirely customized dashboards, tuned to your needs.

 ### What is Grafana?